jnozzi/cocoadev.com/markdown/RandomNumber.md

 }

--- General/MikeTrent
+-- MikeTrent

 ----

 Thanks for all of your comments!
 I thought this was a lot simpler concept before, but now I've learned more about this subject, so thanks for your insights.
-And thank you General/WikiWiki!
+And thank you WikiWiki!
 ----
 Everybody now, "Thank you newbies!"
---General/JohnDevor
+--JohnDevor

 ----

-General/MikeTrent, I am willing to defend the modulo operator (%).
+MikeTrent, I am willing to defend the modulo operator (%).
 I used your example code, and generated the random numbers with this line:

 int value = rand() % (MAXVALUE +1);